thirdreality/homeassistant/ZHA/README_MOTION.md

-# Instructions on ThirdReality Motion Sensor Private Cluster in Home Assistant ZHA
+# Instructions on ThirdReality Motion Sensor Private Cluster in Home Assistant ZHA（Support zha starting from version 62）

 #
 ## 1.ZHA Configuration And How To Add The Script